UmamiAppearance/MutarJS/README.md

 const mutarObjFromStr = new Mutar("Hello World!");

 // Endianness matters (but is always the systems default if not specified)
-// The third parameter of the constructor sets the littleEndian of the object
+// The third parameter of the constructor sets littleEndian of the object
 // to true/false.
 // Notice, that both objects look the same, but produce completely different
 // results if you use the Mutar methods.
 The following examples are telling